cachix/devenv/docs/inputs.md

 ```

 Input name like ``nixpkgs`` and ``pre-commit-hooks`` are identifiers for what
- is passsed in the first ine of the function:
+ is passsed in the first line of the function:

 ```nix title="devenv.nix"
 { pkgs, lib, nixpkgs, pre-commit-hooks, config, ... }: